Germoe/hit-predictor/project_report.md

 As a feature, loudness is very consistently flat before the 1990s and then again starting in the early 2000s (i.e. at a higher level).
 We can clearly see that in the 1990s something in music changed, more and more songs were created that had a relatively higher loudness.

-In general, we see that hits are having a higher median loudness but especially in the last few years we're seeing that hits and non-hits loudness do not diverge much anymore.
+In general, we see that Hits are having a higher median loudness but especially in the last few years we're seeing that Hits and Non-Hits loudness do not diverge much anymore.
+This would indicate that music has generally become louder.

 <div>
 <table border="1" class="dataframe">